 Antibiotics are drugs used to clear bacterial infections.
 There are dozens of types of antibiotics, and they’re classified based on their mechanisms of action.
 Penicillin, for example, works by attacking the cell wall of bacteria.
 This makes it very effective for those with a cell wall but ineffective for those without it.

 In dentistry, we use antibiotics when a person has a dental infection that can’t be cleared any other way.
-Due to the potential side effects, we never rush to prescribing antibiotics.
+Due to the potential side effects, we never rush to prescribe antibiotics.
 People with cavities don’t need antibiotics because simply cleaning the cavity and applying a filling is enough.
 Patients with root canal problems can just get root canal treatment, and the pain will go away.

 Severe infections require the usage of antibiotics.
 They’re also recommended for some people with heart disease before a dental procedure.
 Mild periodontitis can be dealt with using topical antibiotics that aren’t systemically absorbed.